 - Create a .gif

-- Use Canva to add image filters and text
+- Use Canva to add image filters and text.

 - Grab a stock photo and Photoshop it

-Before, after, or even during a job, you can take pictures of your customer’s lawn, your crew, your gear, whatever…You can use this as an opportunity to thank your customer as well.
+Before, after, or even during a job, you can take pictures of your customer’s lawn, your crew, your gear, whatever.
+You can use this as an opportunity to thank your customer as well.
 You’d be surprised how effective a well-framed shot can be on Facebook or Instagram and how far acknowledging your customer publically will go to creating loyalty.
 Don’t worry, if you aren’t the best photographer, there are a couple of quick classes you can take to help you up your game.

 There are MANY content creators out there.
 These creators post great images to social media, and I’m not telling you to take credit (in fact, I think you should thank them), but once it’s out there, you can share it too.
-This is a great way to come up with imagery, but also engage with its creator.
+This is a great way to come up with shareable images, but also engage with its creator.

-3) Create A .GIF
+3) Create a .GIF

-5) Grab A Stock Photo and Photoshop It
+5) Grab A Stock Photo and “Photoshop” It